Abkhazia: Nationality issues

-Adoption of Russian nationality
+Passportization by Russian Federation

 After the break-up of the Soviet Union, many Abkhazians kept their Soviet passports, even after a decade, and used them to eventually apply for Russian citizenship.

 Before 2002, Russian law allowed residents of former Soviet Union to apply for citizenship if they had not become citizens of their newly independent states.
 The procedure was extremely complex.
 The new citizenship law of Russia adopted on 31 May 2002 introduced a simplified procedure of citizenship acquisition for former citizens of the Soviet Union regardless of their place of residence.
 In Abkhazia and South Ossetia, the application process was simplified even further, and people could apply even without leaving their homes.
 Russian non-governmental organisations with close ties to Russian officialdom simply took their papers to a nearby Russian city for processing.

 Abkhazians began mass acquisition of Russian passports in 2002.
 It is reported that the public organisation the Congress of Russian Communities of Abkhazia started collecting Abkhazians' Soviet-era travel documents.
 It then sent them to a consular department specially set up by Russian Foreign Ministry officials in the city of Sochi.
 After they were checked, Abkhazian applicants were granted Russian citizenship.
 By 25 June 2002, an estimated 150,000 people in Abkhazia had acquired the new passports, joining 50,000 who already possessed Russian citizenship.
 The Sukhum authorities, although officially not involved in the registration for Russian nationality process, openly encouraged it.
 Government officials said privately that President Putin's administration agreed with the passport acquisition during Abkhazia's prime minister Djergenia's visit to Moscow in May 2002.
+When the "passportisation" policy was launched in 2002, even Russia recognised Abkhazia as part of Georgia at that time.
+Russia's extraterritorial naturalisation practice in South Ossetia and Abkhazia constituted an intervention contrary to international law and it violated Georgia's territorial sovereignty.